msuhels/Product-Configurator/README.md

 # Product Configurator
 This configurator is build using Jquery and HTML.
-It uses multiple images and combine them to show variations of product.
+- It uses multiple images and combine them to show variations of product.
+- 36 Images are used to show 360 Degree view of product.
+- On selection of option it loads different images as per selected option and show on screen

 # Technology
 HTML and Jquery